 The expression is so ubiquitous it’s become a truism.
 And I’m not arguing that it’s entirely wrong — just misinterpreted.
 Culture is important.
 And a good strategy can, in fact, be consumed by a bad culture.
 That’s the idea behind one source for the quote: Mark Fields, who said, in 2006, when he was president of Ford America, “You can have the best plan in the world, and if the culture isn’t going to let it happen, it’s going to die on the vine.”

 But the spirit of what Fields was saying is different from the way the idea has been popularized.
 The cliché is used as a shorthand to say that culture is more important than strategy.
 A close reading of Fields shows he was making a narrower point about the “frozen middle” of organizations: the managers who wind up blocking or slowing down strategic initiatives because they are reluctant to give up the status quo.
-(In our consulting work with large companies, we often find that the frozen layer is much higher up the organization chart than many people think, but that’s for another time.)
+(In our consulting work with large companies, we often find that the frozen layer is much higher up the organization chart than many people think.)

 Unless you get the strategy right, even the best culture won’t make much of a difference.